 Luisa leaves are used to add a lemon flavor to a variety of dishes, including everything from salad dressings and marinades to desserts like cookies and ice cream.
 Its leaves can also be used in cocktails and to add flavor (either fresh or dried) to iced teas.
 A common way to use lemon verbena leaves is to combine them with olive oil to create a seasoned olive oil.

-Luisa is full of the essential antioxidants that help muscles, joints, tendons and nerves recover from physical activity, arthritis and muscle pain.
+Luisa is full of essential antioxidants that help muscles, joints, tendons and nerves recover from physical activity.
+It can also be used to treat arthritis and muscle pain.